 First of all, you’ll need to decide where you’d like to get your shopping from.
 Luckily, almost all of the major supermarkets offer delivery now.
 Here is a breakdown of some of the main supermarkets and the delivery services they offer:

 Sainsbury’s offers delivery from just £1 when you spend £40 or more – and free delivery when you spend £100 or more.
 You can choose a specific delivery slot with a one-hour window to suit you.
 They also offer eco time slots to cut down the carbon footprint on your delivery.

 Tesco offers a Delivery Saver Plan.
 You pay a base rate once a month, which entitles you to free home delivery on any orders over £40.
 If your order is under £40, they will charge £4.50 for delivery.
 They also offer a free one-month trial on their Delivery Saver Plan, which entitles you to free home delivery including same-day delivery for your first month.

 Iceland offers free next day delivery on any online orders over £35 with no subscription required.

 Asda offers home delivery on orders of £40 or more.
 Delivery slots cost between £1 and £6.50 depending on the size of your order and the timeslot you choose.

-Waitrose offer free delivery on all orders over £40.
+Waitrose offers free delivery on all orders over £40.

 Is your supermarket missing from this list?

 Don’t worry!
 The above list is not exhaustive.
-Most major supermarkets will offer delivery.
+Almost all major supermarkets will offer delivery nowadays.
 Visit their website to find out what online shopping and delivery services they have available.